High-resolution direct phase control in the spectral domain in ultrashort pulse lasers for pulse-shaping applications: Pulse Reconstruction

 Similarly, testing on the GALADRIEL system has shown that the fastest frequency that the DAZZLER reliably change setpoints to have them accurately reflected in the next pulse is at 2 Hz.
 Trying to change setpoints more often than that would result in pulses occasionally not updating immediately, which gives incorrect data regarding pulse shape.
 The occurrence of this updating delay was not consistent, but would happen more often with more rapid attempts to send changes to the DAZZLER.
 In other words, it occurred on the order of once every hundred shots at 3 Hz, but on the order of once every 20 shots at 4 Hz, with no clear pattern that could be used to predict the next update delay.

 Working within these parameters, demonstrating the difference in pulse shape control when using DPC as compared to using dispersion polynomials is straightforward.
-Using the same synthetic dataset used in figure \ref{fig:superimpose} as a baseline, the phase was manipulated either with dispersion polynomials (fig. \ref{fig:spolyphase}) or direct phase control (fig. \ref{fig:sdirephase}).
+Using the same synthetic dataset used in figure \ref{fig:superimpose} as a baseline, the phase was manipulated either with dispersion polynomials (figure \ref{fig:spolyphase}) or DPC (figure \ref{fig:sdirephase}).
 The goal was to transform the initial FTL pulse into pulse with two peaks that is as symmetric as possible.
 For the purposes of this work, these adjustments were done manually, while a future implementation of this technique will leverage machine learning to assist in building pulse shapes tailored at the fs level.
 For the dispersion polynomial control, 2nd through 4th order dispersion coefficients were used as those are what affect the pulse shape and are available in the DAZZLER GUI.
-To maintain parity with what can actually be done experimentally, the phase for the Direct Phase Control tests was not shifted by more than $\pi/4$ rad/step.
+To maintain parity with what can actually be done experimentally, the phase for the DPC tests was not shifted by more than $\pi/4$ rad/step.
 Figures \ref{fig:spolyshape} and \ref{fig:sdireshape} show the pulse shapes that resulted from the respective phase changes.